 two wonderful weeks that have changed my life forever.

 Iryna opened a world and a culture to me that I would otherwise never have known.
-Through her, I came to know the love and the warmth of the Russian people...and the joy that I came to know, in the years that followed, by being accepted as part of her family...actually experiencing her society, her friends and her daily life...from the inside...and not just in the fashion of being a tourist.
+Through her, I came to know the love and the warmth of the Ukrainian people...and the joy that I came to know, in the years that followed, by being accepted as part of her family...actually experiencing her society, her friends and her daily life...from the inside...and not just in the fashion of being a tourist.

-After my return to Florida, it took a full nine months to obtain a fiancee visa, so that Iryna could come to the United States...and during her allowed three-month visit, we either had to marry...or she would have to return to the Ukraine.
+After my return to Florida, it took a full nine months to obtain a fiance visa, so that Iryna could come to the United States...and during her allowed three-month visit, we either had to marry...or she would have to return to the Ukraine.